-- Here has a market capitalization of 5.2 billion euros as of June 23^{rd} 2021. - Acea - Italian multi-utility company operating mainly in Central Italy: distribution and production of electricity, water management and the heating network of the city of Rome.
+- Hera - Italian multi-utility company operating mainly in Central and North-Eastern Italy: water management, electricity production and gas transport.
+33% of its EBITDA comes from its gas network, 24% from water management, 23% from waste management and 17% from its electricity network.
+It operates almost exclusively in Italy and generated revenues of 7.1 billion euros in 2020; - Here has a market capitalization of 5.2 billion euros as of June 23^{rd} 2021. - Acea - Italian multi-utility company operating mainly in Central Italy: distribution and production of electricity, water management and the heating network of the city of Rome.
 53% of its EBITDA comes from its water business, 36% from energy infrastructure and 4% from its environmental business.
 The company generated revenue of 3.4 billion euros in 2020; - Acea has a market capitalization of 4.2 billion euros as of June 23^{rd} 2021. - FCC - Spanish company specialized in environmental services and construction of large infrastructures.
 FCC employs over 59,000 people in more than 30 countries and has revenues of 6.2 billion euros and EBITDA of 1.0 billion euros in 2020.
 43% of FCC's EBITDA comes from its environmental services business, 27% from its integrated water management activity, 19% from its construction and cement business and 9% from its concession activity.
 The company operates mainly in Spain, but also in the rest of Europe, Latin America, the Middle East and Africa; - FCC has a market capitalization of 4.0 billion euros as of June 23rd 2021 and is part of the IBEX 35 index. - Biffa - UK company whose operations cover the full scope of the waste management process, including collection, recycling, treatment, disposal and energy production.
 73% of its EBITDA is related to waste collection and 27% to resources and energy.
-The company generated revenues of 1.2 billion euros in the fiscal year ending March 2021; - Biffa has a market capitalization of 1.1 billion euros as of June 23^{rd} 2021. - Lassila & Tikanoja - Finnish company operating in environmental management and maintenance services, with almost exclusive operations in Finland.
+The company generated revenues of 1.2 billion euros in the fiscal year ending March 2021; - \circ Biffa has a market capitalization of 1.1 billion euros as of June 23rd 2021. - Lassila & Tikanoja - Finnish company operating in environmental management and maintenance services, with almost exclusive operations in Finland.
 54% of its EBITDA comes from environmental services, 20% from industrial services and 26% from installation services.
-The company generated revenues of 752 million euros in 2020; - \circ Lassila & Tikanoja has a market capitalization of 0.5 billion euros as of June 23rd 2021.
+The company generated revenues of 752 million euros in 2020;

+• Lassila & Tikanoja has a market capitalization of 0.5 billion euros as of June 23rd 2021.